YAB-org/Browser/README.md

 ### Legacy API

 - **`fetch` Handling**: Due to limitations in Wasmoon, our primary Lua VM, asynchronous `fetch` calls are challenging to implement without changing the current Lua syntax on WebX.
-To mitigate this, YAB automatically rewrites `fetch` calls to use `await`.
-While this approach works, excessive use of `fetch` may lead to issues.
-No significant problems have been reported so far.
+To mitigate this, YAB automatically rewrites `fetch` calls to use `:await()`.
+Fengari does not natively have an `:await()` method to receive js promises, so for fengari the code is wrapped in a coroutine.
+While both of these approaches work, excessive use of `fetch` may lead to issues

 - **`window.browser` Compatibility**: Bussinga introduced several APIs that rely on checking `window.browser`.
 To maintain compatibility with older websites, YAB mimics Bussinga's behavior by returning `"bussinga"` for `window.browser`.
 To detect YAB specifically, check for `window.true_browser`.